 It's a poor translation.

+(KATHRYN places her tank in the lab bench sink, and then begins to prep her tank for storage; first, by releasing the remaining air from the tank.)
 It's science, in essence, with all the Western methods and models and studies, but with Chinese characteristics.

-There's only one scientific method.
+KATHRYN There's only one scientific method.